cloud-gov/cg-ui/nextjs/nextjs-site/README.md

 Prettier configurations are found in [.prettierrc.json](./.prettierrc.json).

 By default, NextJS [runs linting](https://nextjs.org/docs/app/building-your-application/configuring/eslint#linting-custom-directories-and-files) on the `pages/`, `app/`, `components/`, `lib/`, and `src/` directories.
 To change which directories are included in linting, go to [next.config.js](./next.config.js).

+## Assessment

+Our assessment of this prototype can be found in [./docs/assessment.md](./docs/assessment.md).